zipper

 In nothing other than my personal experience, when they fail, they do so spectacularly, and I can never again open them.
 Everything inside has disappeared, forever.
 I have found many web pages explaining how to recover from that, and nothing has worked.

 Getting the files back from Time Machine or other backups did not work.
-It feels that something deeper has broken.
+It feels that something deeper, inside the System, has broken.
+Inconvenient doesn't even come close to describing the consequences.

 I have to do this semi-manually—inconvenient, but not as inconvenient as unrecoverable data-loss—and how often I will leave to you.
 Some of my Sparse Bundles I back up daily.

-Better methods surely exist.
-I have no formal training in this area.
-I cannot promise any level of data protection to you; I leave responsibility for your data with you.
+Most importantly, I cannot promise any level of data protection to you; I leave responsibility for your data with you.
 Feel free to consult a professional if your data matters to you enough.
 I can only document what I do.

 Example Names